CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/1-installation-and-virtual-machine-instructions/README.md

 :wq
 Enter
 ```

-After resolving this error, you might be told that you are entering a wrong password.
-If that happens, reset the password on the azure lab website, where you start and stop the virtual machine.
+- Connection lost when using `tmux`
+From Microsoft, there is a bug in the azure product that causes the heartbeat to fail when the user is running tmux.
+When you are trying to use tmux, the connection will get lost.
+Therefore, do NOT use `tmux` on this virtual machine.